 Test anxiety audio files

 “Tame Test Anxiety” is an accelerated conditioning program developed by Dr. Richard Driscoll to assist students struggling with test anxiety.
-Research has found that use of this program can result in improvements of half a letter grade.
+Research has found that the use of this program can result in improvements of half a letter grade.
 The program consists of two 31-minute sessions.
 The best benefits come from review and repeated practice of the visualization exercises.
-The audio files guide you through progressive stages of muscle relaxation, breathing exercises and visualization exercises.
+The audio files guide you through progressive stages of muscle relaxation, breathing exercises, and visualization exercises.
 The visualization exercises utilize successful learning experiences from your past to help you in your current academic preparation.
 Initially, you’ll want to complete the entire program (audio files 1-12).
 In subsequent practice periods, you can skip the introduction and review audio files 3-12.

 We thank Dr. Driscoll for allowing Weber State University to be the first university in the United States to post this valuable program.

 - Relaxation Exercise

 - Visualizing Day Before Test

 - Visualizing Test Taking

 Self-help with TAO